samhedin/se_dvorak_ep/README.md

 ![Layout l1](layout1.png "l1 layout")

 ### TODO
-Make images not look like shit, preferable show all levels in one image.
+Make images not look like shit, preferably show all levels in one image.